-The key is to read food labels carefully.
+Most importantly, do not eat anything until you know exactly what is in it.
+You must read food labels carefully.
 While the labeling of food ingredients has improved in recent years, the individual with a food allergy, as well as the care giver and family members should examine food labels consistently in order to find possible hidden ingredients.
 Even foods that have been purchased for years should be examined each time they are purchased, as the manufacturer may elect to change their recipe at anytime, resulting in the possible addition of a food that the allergic individual may be sensitive to.

 Tips For The Home:

 Eliminate from the house all foods that are causing food allergies.
 This is especially important if a young child has food allergies.
-If your small child is allergic to peanuts, you should not have any products that contain peanuts at home.
+If your small child is allergic to peanuts, you should not have any products that contain peanuts or tree nuts at home.

 Avoid peanut butter substitutes if you have a small child with peanut allergies.
 While peanut butter substitutes do not have any peanuts in them, having them in the house may confuse your child who will think it is okay to eat it elsewhere.

-Request that food brought in the house have ingredient labels.
+Request that food brought in the house (for example, friends bring a dish for a party) have ingredient labels.

 Make sure everyone knows where you keep the epinephrine auto-injector and that everyone knows how to use it, including the baby sitter.

-Avoidance is fairly simple in the comfort of one’s home, but can much more difficult in other areas, such as friend’s houses, schools, restaurants, and other public places.
+Avoidance can be easy in the comfort of one’s home, but it is much more difficult in other areas, such as friend’s houses, schools, restaurants, and other public places.
 In fact, most fatal and near-fatal food allergic reactions occur away from home.
 These steps can help minimize the risks:

 Do not assume that others know about your food allergy and what specific ingredients need to be avoided.
 Educate family members, friends, teachers, and others about your food allergy.
 Even if they tell you they know what to look for, tell them anyway.